 You might think you need a bunch of expensive ingredients or space in the garage to make your own cleaning solutions.
 But, that couldn’t be further from the truth.

 It only takes a few basic ingredients to make DIY cleaners.
 And just like the tools you’ve already gathered, you will likely have most of these lying around too.

 Castile soap is a concentrated vegetable-based soap made of ingredients you can actually pronounce.
-This soap is gentle on skin and effective against dirt, grease, and unwanted germs.
+This soap is gentle on the skin and effective against dirt, grease, and unwanted germs.
 Castile soap can be used to clean just about anything and everything: your face, your shower, and even your dirty dishes!
 Yes, I’m a fan!!
 If you haven’t tried it, start with a sample set.

 Essential oils not only provide a wonderful natural fragrance to homemade cleaners but also contain powerful disinfecting properties.
-If you’ve been wanting to learn how to clean with essential oils, read more here for tips on choosing the best essential oils to clean your home naturally.
+If you want to learn how to clean with essential oils, read more here for tips on choosing the best essential oils to clean your home naturally.

 Sal Suds is Dr. Bronner’s tougher version of soap, although its chemical makeup makes it a detergent, not a soap.
 Sal Suds is formulated to conquer tough cleaning projects such as unforgiving grease and stubborn dirt.
 And the Environmental Working Group gives it an A. Sal Suds is basically a tougher version of castile soap.

 Vinegar contains 5% acetic acid that fights against bacteria on your surfaces.
 Although, because vinegar is acidic, it can cause some etching on granite, marble, or stone surfaces.
-Test it an inconspicuous area or substitute rubbing alcohol for vinegar when needed.
-Regardless of its limitations vinegar is a great all-purpose tool for your natural DIY cleaning kit.
+Test it in an inconspicuous area or substitute rubbing alcohol for vinegar when needed.
+Regardless of its limitations, vinegar is a great all-purpose tool for your natural DIY cleaning kit.

 Yep, we’re talking about rubbing alcohol, isopropyl alcohol, and straight-up vodka.
 Just don’t use your husband’s fancy vodka – go for the cheap stuff!
 Vodkas’ high alcohol content happens to be perfect for killing germs and even mildew or mold.
 And it really helps shine chrome and glass in addition to killing odors.
 Rubbing alcohol and isopropyl alcohol are also antiseptic if you want to skip the liquor store.